When we found out that we were pregnant… and that it was TWINS… we had a 15-month-old little boy, Theo.

 When I had the girls make their Christmas lists this year, Margo’s list was pretty random and I didn’t feel like there was anything on it that really stuck out to me as something that she would truly love.
 Josie had put some Disney princess dolls on her list and I remembered Margo looking at them in the catalog.
 When I asked Margo about them, she told me that she wanted Josie to have them.
 When I explained to her that she could ask for them as well, she was happily surprised and added them to her list!

 Arguments Over Matching

 We have also had instances where they fight over getting dressed or choosing new glasses.
 One of them wants to match and the other one wants to be different.

 It is such a struggle because I understand wanting to be unique and not have someone matching everything you do.

 However, if one of them gets dressed and chooses a flower dress and the other one wants to wear the same dress, I’m not going to tell them no.

 They have many outfits that match and also many outfits that are unique to their own interests.
 Josie has Unicorns and cats, Margo has elephants and flamingos.
 Josie has pink and purple, Margo has yellow and green.
 They both love floral and animal prints, so typically those are their matching outfits.

-Having twins is such a challenge and SUCH joy!
+Raising identical twin girls (or any set of twins!) is such a challenge and SUCH joy!
 If you’re going through any of the challenges I mentioned, just know that you’re not alone!